cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

-* A pop-up dialog gives you the opportunity to download the access key-pair file.
+* The pop-up dialog shown above gives us authentication options
+    * Download an SSH key pair file to ensure you will be able to access the VM
-* We use this rather than using a password to log in to this VM.
+    * We use this rather than using username + password
-* Place it in a secure location that will not accidentally end up copied to GitHub.
+    * Place the keypair file in a secure location on your local computer
+        * Ensure that it will not accidentally end up copied to GitHub
+    * We will refer to this file as `fu.pem`
-* You will need to change its read-write-execute permissions to `r--------` or `0400` in octal.
+    * Change the read-write-execute permissions of `fu.pem` to `r--------` or `0400` in octal
+        * The Linux command for this is `chmod 400 fu.pem`

-*** For Windows users:*** You can use this `.pem` file as-is from a locally installed bash shell.
+***For Windows users:*** You can use `fu.pem` from a local installation of the **bash** shell.
-We suggest that installing an Ubuntu bash shell is more in the spirit of the target Ubuntu operating system; which in turn works well with Anaconda and Jupyter notebook servers.
+Installing an Ubuntu bash shell is in the spirit of the target Ubuntu operating system; and this in turn works well with Anaconda and Jupyter notebook servers.
-However if you prefer to use the popular Windows PuTTY free ssh client: Be prepared to do a bit of learning as there is necessary change in file format applied to that `.pem` file.
+However: If you prefer to use the popular Windows PuTTY free SSH client: Be prepared to do a bit of learning as you may need to modify the `.pem` file into a `.ppk` file.

-*** For all users:*** As noted above you must change the permissions of the `.pem` file to `r--------`.
+***For all users:*** As noted above you must change the permissions of the `.pem` file to `r--------`.
-That is: Only the user can read the file.
-This is a restrictive step that increases the security of your access to the Virtual Machine you are building.
+This means that only the user can read the file, a restrictive step that increases the security of your access path to the Virtual Machine.
-Changing the permissions in this manner is done with the command `chmod 400 fu.pem`.
-Once the file is downloaded and its permissions changed: It is used by `ssh` to authenticate logging in to the VM.

 <BR><BR>